Flowtter/crispy/README.md

 }
 ```

-The following settings are adjustable:
+### Available Settings

-- neural-network
+- **neural-network**
-  - confidence: The confidence level used by the neural network.
-Lower values will include more frames, but might include some false positives.
+  - **confidence**: The confidence threshold used by the neural network.
+Lower values may include more frames but might introduce false positives.
-- clip
+- **clip**
-  - framerate: The framerate of the clip at which the neural network will be applied.
-Higher values will include more frames, but will take more time to process.
+  - **framerate**: The framerate at which the neural network processes the clips.
+Higher values include more frames but increase processing time.
-  - second-before: Seconds of gameplay included before the highlight.
+  - **second-before**: Number of seconds to include before the highlight.
-  - second-after: Seconds of gameplay included after the highlight.
+  - **second-after**: Number of seconds to include after the highlight.
-  - second-between-kills: Transition time between highlights.
-If the time between two highlights is less than this value, the both highlights will be merged.
+  - **second-between-kills**: Maximum time between kills to be considered part of the same highlight.
+If the time between two highlights is less than this value, they will be merged.
-- game: Chosen game (either "valorant", "overwatch" or "csgo2")
-- stretch: This is an option in case you're playing on a 4:3 resolution but your clips are recorded in 16:9.
+- **stretch**: Set to `true` if you're playing on a 4:3 resolution but your clips are recorded in 16:9.
+- **game**: The game you are processing.
+Options are `"valorant"`, `"overwatch"`, `"csgo2"`, `"the-finals"`, `"league-of-legends"`.

-### Recommended settings
+### Recommended Settings

-I recommend you to use the trials and errors method to find the best settings for your videos.\
+It's recommended to experiment with the settings to achieve the best results for your videos.
+Below are some configurations that have worked well:
-Here are some settings that I found to work well for me:

 #### Valorant